 Everything you need to know about ways to consume cannabis extracts like oil, shatter, budder, sap, and isolate.

-Cannabis extracts are a growing segment of the cannabis market as consumers begin to discover their versatility and health benefits when compared to traditional form of cannabis consumption.
+Cannabis extracts are a growing segment of the cannabis market as consumers begin to discover their versatility and health benefits when compared to traditional forms of cannabis consumption.

 Here, we look at the different ways you can use your cannabis extracts, but first, let’s learn a bit more about what cannabis extracts are and how they are made.

 Cannabis extracts entail a wide category of products that includes any extract of the cannabis plant, including extracts from marijuana and hemp.
 These extracts contain high levels of cannabinoids like CBD and THC, much higher by weight than the dry cannabis flowers, leaves, or stems.
 Hemp extracts will contain higher levels of CBD, while marijuana extracts have higher levels of THC.
-These high concentrations of cannabinoids mean that you can vape less and less often than if you were to smoke.
+The high concentrations of cannabinoids in cannabis extracts mean that you can vape less and less often than if you were to smoke dry flowers.

 Cannabis extracts are created by passing a solvent through finely ground cured or fresh cannabis material, including the flower, leaves, and stems.
 When made with fresh flowers, extracts are sometimes called live resin.
 Common solvents include safe choices like CO2 or solvents like butane, hexane, and more that can be toxic if not properly purged from the extract.